 On the other hand, what else you can do is mix 6 drops of tea tree oil with a moisturizer.
 Make sure the moisturizer is lightweight.
 Mix the two and apply them on your skin.
 Massage away on your entire face.

 Wait for your skin to adjust to tea tree oil before you experiment anything else on your face.
 While your skin adjusts to tea tree make sure you do not use benzoyl peroxide product.

 If you are using tea tree oil and are going out in the sun you should use a sunscreen that has a broad-spectrum rated SPF 30 or greater.

 If you see any signs of irritation remember do not continue the use of tea tree oil.
 It is always great if you take the consultation of a doctor before you start using it.

 Tea tree oil does not have benefits that are limited to our skin.
-As mentioned above it is has capability of giving us a lot more than just one or two advantageous.
-It is used as an ingredient in numerous products that include acne washes, pads, astringents and cleansers.
+As mentioned above it is has the capability of giving us a lot more than just one or two advantageous.
+It is used as an ingredient in numerous products that include acne washes, pads, astringents, and cleansers.

 It has antiseptic properties along with anti-inflammatory effects.
 It has numerous compounds and constituents which have great effects on your skin.

 For people wondering whether tea tree oil actually works or not, it does.
 This has been proven by numerous researches and studies.
 For instance, a study the Department of Dermatology took place at the Royal Prince Alfred Hospital in Australia.
 The study compared the effects of tea tree oil with benzoyl peroxide.
 The study was carried out on 124 people to see the effects of acne.
 So Tea tree oil for pimples does work well.
 It was proven how both had a significant effect in reducing acne lesions.
 Little to no side effects were noticed.